ltubia/run_analysis/README.md

 - Req 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 ######Note 1:
-It is not needed to download zip file as this function does it by itself and stores it in a temp file.
+It is not needed to download zip file as this function does it by itself and stores it in the local working directory.

 ######Note 2:
 For the sake of simplicity and optimization, not all steps are executed in the above order.
 Instead, they are executed in the following one: